suleimana/palindrom-challenge/README.md

 ```

-So for a string with length K and has N number of unique characters, the count  of all possible palindromes is  N to the power of half K :
+So, for a string with length K which has N number of unique characters, the count  of all possible palindromes is  N to the power of half K

 ```
-Count = N^(K/2 +K %2)
+Count = N^(K/2 + K%2)

 ```